-If your skin is too oily or you have a lot of acne, it means your sebaceous glands are overactive, and sebum is getting trapped in the pores, where it becomes infected and inflamed.
+If your skin is oily or you have a lot of acne, it means your sebaceous glands (or, pores) are overactive, and sebum is getting trapped in the pores, where it becomes infected and inflamed.
 As with any health condition, you must start at the root of the problem, addressing diet, stress levels, and hormones with your health care provider—then you can move on to selecting products to support it from the outside.

 Suggested natural ingredients for oily or breakout-prone skin:

 - Rosehip seed oil